rpdelaney/l4d2-tourney-rules/rules.md

 round will be used, or if some other action will be taken according to the circumstances.

+#### 5.9 Stream sniping

+After the match begins, players will not watch any web casts, streams, etc. that show match play, until it is concluded.

 ## Section 6: Addons and configuration

 The following guidelines will assist the competitors in understanding